 - always use Diffie Hellman(DH) key exchange(Kx) for forward secrecy

-- prefer Elliptic Curve Diffie Hellman (ECDH) for performance
+- use Elliptic Curve Diffie Hellman (ECDH) variant for performance

 - always use AES for symmetric encryption